Sorry, you need to enable JavaScript to visit this website.

 By now baby can see, hear, taste, smell and feel.
 Their brain activity will change in response to sounds, and they are beginning to explore touch by feeling their face.
 If you’re having twins, they may even interact with each other in the womb.

-Changes in you and your body at 38 weeks
+What happens to your body at 38 weeks pregnant?

 Labour could be any day now.
 You ready?
 Course not.
 No one ever is.
 But here’s a last-minute reminder of the signs that you’ll be on your way to hospital soon.